dpfried/action-segmentation/README.md

 ## Summary

 This repository provides a system for segmenting and labeling actions in a video, using a simple generative segmental (hidden semi-Markov) model of the video.
-This model can be used as a strong baseline for action segmentation on instructional video datasets such as [CrossTask](https://github.com/DmZhukov/CrossTask) (Zhukov et al., CVPR 2019), and can be trained fully supervised (with action labels for each frame in each video) or with weak supervision from narrative descriptions and "canonical" step ordering.
+This model can be used as a strong baseline for action segmentation on instructional video datasets such as [CrossTask](https://github.com/DmZhukov/CrossTask) ([Zhukov et al., CVPR 2019](https://arxiv.org/abs/1903.08225)), and can be trained fully supervised (with action labels for each frame in each video) or with weak supervision from narrative descriptions and "canonical" step orderings.
 Please see our paper for more details.

 ## Requirements